yoshidont-mind/COMP-2522-202410-Term-Project-Tats-Tatsunori/README.md

 ## Our GitHub names:
 yoshidont-mind, TatsunoriMarumo

-## Any important comments you'd like to make about your work:
+## Important comments we'd like to make about our work:
+When you clone the repository, IntelliJ might consider src > main > java directory as Sources Root, and that would cause a compile error.
+If that happens, please right-click on that directory, and choose "Mark directory as", then "Unmark as Sources Root".

 ## About this game
 ### __0. Overview：__